 What domains are applicable?

-Class-Imbalance is a phenomenal problem in a lot of domains, especially for statistical relational learning problems where the number of the ground substitutions for a logical predicate is exponential in the number of the instances for the logical variables and among them only a few substitutions are true.
+Class-Imbalance is a phenomenal problem in a lot of domains, especially for statistical relational learning problems where the number of the ground substitutions for a logical predicate is exponential in the number of the instances its argument logical variables have and among them only a few substitutions are true.
+Click here for details of the performance of this approach in relatonal domains.

-Domains where the cost for false negative prediction is much more than that of the false positive prediction.
-For example, in medical diagnosis, the false positive prediction may just lead to few more clinical tests while the false negative prediction could cost the patient’s life.
+Domains where the cost for false negative predictions is much more than that of false positive predictions.
+For example, in medical diagnosis, the false positive prediction may just lead to a few extra clinical tests while the false negative prediction could cost the patient’s life.
+Click here for details of the performance of this approach in medical domains.

 Domains where the false positive prediction is more unfavorable.
-For example, in recommendation systems, one would rather overlook some of the candidate items that could match the users (false negatives) than send out numerous spam emails to the users with inappropriate recommendations (false positives).
+For example, in recommendation systems, one would rather overlook some of candidate items that could match the users (false negatives) than send out numerous spam emails to the users with inappropriate recommendations (false positives).
+Click here for details of the performance of this approach in recommendation systems.

 How to use this package?